Leaders for a New Chicago

 Meet the Leaders

-Collectively, the 73 recipients of the Leaders for a New Chicago Award represent a broad array of Chicago residents doing community-based work.
-The awardees are artists, community developers, educators, journalists & storytellers, and organizers.
+The 81 recipients of the Leaders for a New Chicago Award represent a broad array of Chicago residents doing community-based work.

 Eligibility